-The MDRO library, which provides the raw file access and peak processing, can be called by other applications, such as Mascot Daemon.
-We'll go into more detail about how this works in another presentation.
+The Mascot Distiller libraries, which provides the raw file access and peak processing, can be called by other applications, such as Mascot Daemon.
+We'll go into more detail about how this works in a later presentation.
 As you can see, the Import filter options are relatively simple because all of the processing options are specified by simply selecting an options file.